-Try something new for breakfast this week with this super delicious broccoli cheese breakfast quesadilla recipe.
-These quesadillas are a sneaky way to get a serving of green into your kids before the day even starts!
-These breakfast broccoli cheese quesadillas also reheat well for quick breakfasts all week long.
-If you’re looking for something fun and green to serve your kid for St Patrick’s Day, this recipe also works especially well with spinach tortillas for a fully green breakfast.
+something new for breakfast this week with this super delicious broccoli cheese breakfast quesadilla recipe.
+These quesadillas are a sneaky way to get a serving of green into your kids before the day even starts and the reheat well if you freeze them.

 Breakfast Quesadilla Recipe- Kid-Friendly Broccoli Cheese